 - Setting and verifying appointments

-- Readying patients for teeth treatments and cleanings
+- Preparing patients for teeth cleanings and treatments

 - Sterilizing and preparing dental instruments